How to participate

-The team members must all be younger than 30 on the 1st of October 2021.
+The team members must all be aged 30 or younger on the 1st of October 2022.

 At least half of the team members (rounded upwards) must; be enrolled at a Dutch University, HBO or MBO, or; be a PhD student at a Dutch University, or; have graduated from one of such institutions within the last three years at any point during the competition.